Semen Analysis Testing

 3) Inability to Effectively Masturbate in Any Location to Collect a Specimen

 Some men who have masturbated normally in the past just have a mental block when trying to collect a specimen for evaluation and cannot reach orgasm even in the comfort of their own home.
 In these situations, sometimes the man’s partner needs to get involved to help with collection of the specimen; however, be careful to follow the lab’s guidelines regarding allowed lubrication and no use of saliva.
-Coitus interruptus (having intercourse and then pulling out right before ejaculation) is not recommended: it can be difficult to collect the full specimen, and there is potential for picking up contaminants from the microorganisms normally found in the vagina.
+Coitus interruptus (having intercourse and then pulling out right before ejaculation) is not recommended: it can be difficult to collect the full specimen, and there is potential for picking up contaminants from the normal flora microorganisms found in the vagina.
 A better option is using a special collection condom, which can be then given to the lab technician.
 Regular condoms cannot be used; you must obtain a specially made collection condom beforehand.
 Ask the lab if it will provide one or if you will need to purchase one on your own.
-An example of a commercially available collection condom is the Male Factor Pak, which costs around $15 at Amazon.com.
+An example of a commercially available collection condom is the Male Factor Pak, which costs around $20 at Amazon.com.
 Always check with the lab before using a collection condom to make sure that this is okay with them.

 4) Lack of Experience with Masturbation